 Since the beginning of the pandemic, Barclaycard Payments increased its focus on cash flow and settling merchant accounts as quickly as possible, including ensuring appropriate fraud management.

 “What the pandemic brought to life was the reality that many merchants, particularly those smaller in size, operate on fine margins and without the funds to leverage against lengthy settlement times,” says Linda Weston, MD, Head of Core Product for Barclaycard.

 As acquirers work to get payments to merchants more quickly, their fraud detection is pushed to ensure real-time decisions are reliable.
-With the almost instant evolution to online sales, restaurants had to set up online ordering and delivery while retail switched from bricks-and-mortar stores to e-Commerce.
-PSD2, SCA and One-Time Passwords (OTP) verified secure payment processing.
+With the almost instant evolution to online sales, restaurants had to set up online ordering and delivery while retail switched from brick-and-mortar stores to e-commerce.
+PSD2, SCA, and one-time passwords (OTP) verified secure payment processing.

 These cause more friction for shoppers, although thresholds can be reduced for low-risk transactions.
 Other screening methods include behavioral analysis, such as biometrics, that add security to the pre-authorization stage.

 Finextra’s research revealed that managing and contextualizing data requires a multipronged approach, which varies between acquirers.